theHARI962n/First-ML-project/README.md

   Ensure you have the dataset (diabetes.csv) in the project directory.

   Run the diabetes_prediction.py script to train the model and make predictions.

+## Model Training and Evaluation

+The model training and evaluation process includes the following steps:

+- Data Collection and Analysis: Load the dataset and perform basic analysis.
+- Data Standardization: Standardize the feature variables.
+- Train-Test Split: Split the data into training and testing sets.
+- Model Training: Train the SVM model on the training data.
+- Model Evaluation: Evaluate the model's accuracy on the training and testing data.